API Introduction

 26.899999618530273

-Before connecting a device, you need to prepare some necessary information, such as the IP address that can reach your phone, and whether you used a server certificate when starting FIRERPA.
-Once you have this information, you can proceed with the following steps.
+Before connecting to a device, you need to prepare some necessary information, such as the IP address that can reach your phone, and whether you used a server certificate when starting FIRERPA.
+Once you have this information ready, you can proceed with the steps below.

-To instantiate the device, by default, simply provide an accessible IP address.
+Instantiate the device; by default you only need to provide an accessible IP address.

 from lamda.client import *